userexec/VEC-foot-pedal-linux/README.md

 ## Recognizing the foot pedal

 To use the VEC foot pedal, first install the udev rules for this device so that it's recognized when plugged in.
 The VEC foot pedal does not work by default under Linux.
-In Ubuntu, these rules should be placed at the following locations:
+In Ubuntu, the files of the same name in this repo should be placed at the following locations:

   - /etc/udev/rules.d/10-vec-usb-footpedal.rules
   - /etc/udev/hwdb.d/90-vec-usb-footpedal.hwdb